Simow03/FEM-Results-summary-component/README.md

 ### What I learned

-I mainly focused on the css part of the project because of the simplicity of the Html, nothing to really worry about; With that being said, you can really just bring a lot with the css and I really enjoyed being able to create sa lot and be creative with it.
+I mainly focused on the css part of the project because of the simplicity of the Html, nothing to really worry about; With that being said, you can really just bring a lot with the css and I really enjoyed being able to create a lot and be creative with it.

-Something to notice is data attributes to style items that are quiet the same but has different styling processes.
+Something to notice is "data attributes" to style items that are quiet the same but has different styling processes.
 I used it twice but its very useful and saves a lot of code.

 For example :